 Once you have the groundwork laid, you can begin leveraging powerful advertising and targeting tools to really expand the breadth of your clientele.

-Social media management is a powerful marketing strategy but to see tangible results you need a holistic understanding of your customer, the legal industry and the world of digital marketing.
+Social media management for lawyers is a powerful law firm marketing strategy but to see tangible results you need a holistic understanding of your customer, the legal industry and the world of digital marketing.
 It takes both time and experience to curate content that resonates with customers.